adrianmarino/growing-neural-cellular-automata/README.md

 #  Growing Neural Cellular Automata Model

-This is a model that learn to generate an image from one initial pixel .
+This is a model that learn to generate an image from one initial pixel.
 This model is based to the way that real multi-cellular organisms growth.
 Based to [Growing Neural Cellular Automata](https://distill.pub/2020/growing-ca) paper.

 ## Demo video